 Call us weird (it’s what we’re used to hearing), but we kinda think eating out should be an experience.
-We kinda dig on taking what is “an action deemed necessary for maintaining biological functions” (that would be eating) and turning it into a feast for the soul.
-We manage to do so by:
+We dig on taking what is “an action deemed necessary for maintaining biological functions” (that would be eating) and turning it into a feast for the soul.
+We manage to do that at our restaurants by:

 - Creating a delectable menu of handcrafted goodies that everybody (even those self-proclaimed picky eaters) will enjoy.
 With four restaurants under one roof, it’s hard to not find something to satisfy everyone’s cravings.